hypercatjam/Guitar-Pro-Tremolo-Converter/README.md

 ## Limitations

 * **GP5 Only:** Only works with GP5 files.
 You must export any newer GP files to GP5 or older via File>Export>GP5 in Guitar Pro 8.
-* **Time Signatures:** I've only tested on 4/4 and 3/4.
+* **Time Signatures:** I've only tested on 4/4 and 3/4 with success.
 More testing required for odd time signatures.
-* **No Triplets:** Because Guitar Pro does not have a way to indicate triplets on tremolo picking, you will need to make sure the conversion is accurate.
+* **Triplets Unsupported:** Because Guitar Pro does not have a way to indicate triplets on tremolo picking, you will need to make sure the conversion is accurate.
 If the song sounds slightly faster than your tab, you will likely need to add triplets.
+* **Note Ties Unsupported:** If a measure has tied notes which are marked as tremolo picked, the output file will preserve the note ties instead of making them individual notes.
+I'm working on a solution.
-* **Potential issues:** Know that it may mess with other techniques that some tabs have such as using tremolo for pickscrapes in GP.
+* **Potential issues:** Know that it may mess with other techniques some tabs have such as using tremolo for pickscrapes in GP or cases I've not come across yet.

 ## Requirements

 * Python 3.x
 * PyGuitarPro library (`pip install PyGuitarPro`)
+* A .gp5 file

 # Installation Directions